ClassicBoost/Psych-Forever/README.md

 ## Organization
 * One of the main changes in the entire engine.
 The images folder is now organized, making the entire image folder less of a mess
-* The data folder is also removed.
+* **The data folder is also removed**.
 Moving all songs code into the songs folder, Characters, Stage Data, and Intro text is moved out of the folder.
 ## Characters
 * The characters can now support winning icons by changing their icon steps.
 * The editor will now show the full icon instead of just the first frame.